hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 - `Big releases` featured (ideally they affect the KPIs)
 - `Iterations` as visual features.
 Based on a release you may receive customer data or feedback and make a decision.
 This needs to be on the roadmap to create a new bias.
-An iterative roadmap needs to be full of circles, instead long bars!
+An iterative roadmap needs to be full of circles, instead of long bars!
 - `Sprints` near the bottom to again highlight the visual nature.
 A sprint is a planned iteration and thereby connected to the releases.